rafasoares/cancancan-wiki/Defining-Abilities.md

 end
 ```

 The current user model is passed into the initialize method, so the permissions can be modified based on any user attributes.
-CanCan makes no assumption about how roles are handled in your application.
+CanCanCan makes no assumption about how roles are handled in your application.
 See [[Role Based Authorization]] for an example.

 ## The `can` Method